-The new trend in MLB is for struggling hitters to give pitching a try
+The new trend in baseball is for struggling hitters to give pitching a try

 Anthony Gose and Brett Eibner will hope to succeed on the mound